ramikhafagi96/Memory-Optimization/Report.md

 ![allocation-timeline-gif.gif](./images/allocation-timeline-gif.gif)

  Before we dive into finding the reason for the memory leaks, let's talk briefly about how garbage collection works in JavaScript.
 In Javascript resources get garbage collected when there are no references to it.
 That means that even if an object is not needed anymore but still referenced and accessible from another place in our application, it will not be garbage collected.
-This issue can't be handled by the garbage collector, it's up to the developer to clean up the refernces to the objects.
+This issue can't be handled by the garbage collector, it's up to the developer to clean up the references to the objects.

 #### Step 2: Investigating The Reasons For Memory Leaks